Demographics of Ontario: Ethnic origins

 Note: The table takes dual responses (for example if someone is French-Canadian they would be added to both French and Canadian).
 Some places of one's ethnic origin do not refer to a single specified country of origin, i.e. Spanish refers to people from Spanish speaking countries such as Colombia, Spain, Mexico, Cuba and others; or East Indian where the respondents origin could be from Pakistan, India, Nepal, Bangladesh, etc.; and the list contains about 200 nationalities known to reside in the province.
 However, there are options for the respondent to identify the country alone.

 As regards ethnic origins and Census Metropolitan Area (CMA) of highest concentration (minimum: 1%):

-Future Projections
+Future projections

-Visible minorities and Aboriginals
+Visible minorities and Indigenous peoples

 There is a striking difference between the Toronto CMA (5,862,850) and the rest of Ontario (7,379,310); in particular, in the Toronto CMA visible minorities account for 51.4% of the population (3,011,900), whereas in the rest of Ontario the percentage of visible minorities in the overall population is much lower, at 11.8% (873,685).
 Back in 1996,1,338,095 of 4,232,905 Toronto CMA residents belonged to a visible minority, i.e. 31.6% of its population; regarding the rest of Ontario, only 343,950 of its 6,409,885 residents, i.e. 5.4%, were visible minorities.